Predictive Scheduling: What You Need to Know

 Rule #4: Limits on Additional Hours

-While it’s paramount for workers to have stability, there are business needs as well.
+While it’s paramount for workers to have predictive scheduling stability, there are business needs as well.
 Employers who find themselves in a bind or with an MIA employee, have limited options for filling a vacant shift.
-Scheduling laws usually prohibit short-term changes.
+Scheduling laws usually prohibit short-term changes to a shift schedule.
 As a result, the employer probably can’t call for a replacement without paying a penalty.
 The best practice here is for employers to keep a volunteer list.
 The more detail, the better.
 Which employees want more hours?
 When are they available?
 Note that the employer will still need to follow any penalties for last-minute changes, but at least the manager knows which employees are available and want the hours.

 Rule #5: Offer Vacant Shifts to Employees First